deskree-inc/postman-collection-generator/README.md

 ### Controller Data Structure

 postman-collection-generator creates postman collections from express controllers.
-In order for the collection and items to be generated correctly, each controller has to be a class that implements a `PostmanController` and have the apprpriate data structure.
+In order for the collection and items to be generated correctly, each controller has to be a class that implements a `PostmanController` and have the appropriate data structure.
 See example below:

 ```
 // exampleController.ts